jfilatow/AI-Playbook/ai-playbook/pages/getting-started/project-setup.md

 ### 2. Turn on privacy settings

-**Important:** You must enable privacy settings to protect government data.
+**Important:** You must enable privacy settings to protect MYOB customer data and IP.
 Privacy settings stop your code and data being stored on AI providers' servers.
 They also prevent your data being used to train AI models.

 For information on the appropriate privacy settings for your chosen AI tool, see the [MYOB Tools Guidance](./tools-guidance.md)